SMART App Launch Integration

 - permission-v1

-SMART App Launch Flow
+SMART App EHR Launch Flow

 Preconditions:

-- User is Logged Into MR App
+- User is Logged into MR App FE

-App Launch
+- App Launch

 - MR App FE initiates the app launch by calling the SMART App’s launch URL, including: